-Performing rodent-proof ductwork procedures isn’t only for homes with critter infestation.
+Performing a rodent-proof ductwork procedure isn’t only for homes with critter infestation.

-Even if you’ve NEVER had a single rodent damage or signs of mice or rats in ducts, you can still shield your duct systems for prevention.
+Even if you’ve NEVER had a single rodent damage or signs of mice your duct system, you can still shield it for prevention.

 They love these tight spaces because they are good transit systems for their dirty deals while avoiding getting spotted.